Olexandr88/docs-4/src/content/reference/device-os/firmware.md

 ```

 If using [`SYSTEM_THREAD(ENABLED)`](#system-thread), you'll need
 to wait until the network is connected before calling `Udp.begin()`.
+With Device OS {{systemThreadRequired}} and later, system thread is always enabled.

 If you are listening on a specific port, you need to call begin(port) again every time the network is disconnected and reconnects, as well.